 NHL Playoff Zig Zag Theory

-The Zig Zag Theory applies especially to what is expected to be a close series, one that should go six or seven games.
-Keep in mind a dominant No. 1 seed coming off a win in Game 1 over a lowly No. 8 seed is still unlikely to lose at home in Game 2, regardless of what says the Zig Zag Theory.
+The Zig-Zag Theory applies mainly to a competitive matchup between two fairly even teams, a series that should go six or seven games.
+Keep in mind, a dominant No. 1 seed coming off a big win in Game 1 over a lowly No. 8 seed is still unlikely to lose at home in Game 2, regardless of what the Zig-Zag Theory says.

-The Zig Zag Theory being what it is, don’t follow it blindly.
-If a team has a hot goaltender going, it could be unwise to bet against him and his team, even if the Zig Zag Theory has you pointing in the other direction.
-In the same vein, injuries can take their toll on a team that would normally be set to bounce back after a tough loss.
+Be cautious as a bettor though, because no handicapping strategy is flawless and unbeatable.
+The Zig-Zag Theory is not something that should be followed blindly.
+If a team has a hot goaltender, it would be unwise to bet against him and his team, even if the Zig-Zag Theory has you pointing in the other direction.
+At the same time, injuries can also take their toll on a team and prevent them from rebounding after a tough loss.

 The best thing to do as a bettor is watch as many NHL playoff games as you can and follow each series as closely as possible.
 Each postseason matchup is different, and there is always the possibility that other intangibles will come into play and impact the series more anyway.

 Sometimes when a coach has the other team figured out, there will be no “Zig Zag” to follow because he can help his players prevent any change of momentum.
 And if one team simply has the other’s number, you can toss handicapping strategies like this out the window to avoid throwing your money away.

 Just be aware that the Zig-Zag Theory is worth monitoring and could help you win NHL bets.